Main content

 For additional coverage on top of your makeup, opt for a tinted setting powder that matches your foundation.
 Besides budge-proofing your makeup, some powder formulas can help reduce redness or visibly brighten your skin.

-Our silky-soft Can’t Stop Won’t Stop Setting Powder has a feather-light, tinted formula that absorbs oil and adds a smooth matte finish.
+Our silky-soft Can't stop Won't Stop Mattifying Pressed Powder has a feather-light, tinted formula that absorbs oil and adds a smooth matte finish.
 Another option for providing a subtle hint of color and just enough coverage is our Mineral Finishing Powder.

 Both skin types can use tinted, translucent, loose, or pressed powders.
 However, those with oily skin will want to look for formulas with absorbent minerals like silica or iron oxides.
 If you have dry skin, on the other hand, you should seek out powders with moisturizing agents such as hyaluronic acid or vitamin E to help prevent the powder from flaking or settling into fine lines.